E003

 Safety first: Overcurrent events can indicate serious wiring faults.
 Turn off the main supply and do not re-energize until basic checks are complete.

 - Step 1 – Check upstream protection: Verify that the MCB/fuse feeding the Alfen charger has not tripped or blown.
-If it has, do not simply reset; investigate why.
+If it has, do not simply reset it; investigate why.

 - Step 4 – Internal inspection: With power OFF and locked out, remove the cover.
 Inspect the main power contactor and output terminals for signs of overheating, welded contacts, or loose connections.
 Tighten terminal screws to the torque specified in the Alfen installation manual.

-- Step 5 – Test without vehicle: After checks, power up the charger with no vehicle connected.
+- Step 5 – Test without vehicle: After performing checks, power up the charger with no vehicle connected.
 If E003 appears immediately, the fault is likely internal (contactor or PCB).
-If it only appears when charging, suspect cable or vehicle.
+If it only appears when charging, suspect the cable or the vehicle.

-- When to call a technician: If you suspect a welded contactor or internal short, a qualified technician should test and replace the power contactor or main control board as needed.
+- When to call a technician: If you suspect a welded contactor or an internal short, a qualified technician should test and replace the power contactor or the main control board as needed.

 Advertisements